 393.116 - Logs

-The rules for the transportation of logs are applicable to the transportation of almost all logs with the following exceptions:
+The rules for the transportation of logs apply to move almost all logs with the following exceptions:

-- Logs that are unitized by banding or other comparable means may be transported in accordance with the general cargo securement rules.
+- Banded or secured logs may be transported following the general cargo securement rules.

-- Loads that consist of no more than four processed logs may be transported in accordance with the general cargo securement rules.
+- Loads that consist of no more than four processed logs may be moved according to general cargo securement rules.